-- 82. In general, residues data do not have to be adjusted for recovery, when the mean recovery is in the range of 70-120%.
-If residues data are adjusted for recovery, then this must be stated. - 83.
-Where confirmed data are derived from a single test portion (i.e. the residue does not exeed the MRL), the reported result should be that derived from the detection technique considered to be the most accurate.
+- 83. Where confirmed data are derived from a single test portion (i.e. the residue does not exeed the MRL), the reported result should be that derived from the detection technique considered to be the most accurate.
 Where results are obtained by two or more equally accurate techniques, the mean value may be reported. - 84.
 Where two or more test portions have been analysed, the arithmetic mean of the most accurate results obtained from each portion should be reported.
 Where good comminution and/or mixing of samples has been undertaken, the RSD of results between test portions should not exceed 30% for residues significantly above the LOQ.
 Close to the LOQ, the variation may be higher and additional caution is required in deciding whether or not a limit has been exceeded.
 Alternatively, the limits for repeatability, or reproducibility, given in Annex VI to Directive 91/414/EEC, may be applied, although these do not incorporate sub-sampling error (which is particularly important when undertaking dithiocarbamate or fumigant analyses).

-Rounding of data

-85. It is essential to maintain uniformity in reporting results.
-In general, results ≥ 0.001 and < 0.01 should be rounded to one significant figure; results ≥ 0.01 and < 10 mg/kg should be rounded to two significant figures; results ≥ 10 mg/kg may be rounded to three significant figures or to a whole number.
-Reporting limits should be rounded to 1 significant figure at < 10 mg/kg and two significant figures at ≥ 10 mg/kg.
+Rounding of data - 85.
+It is essential to maintain uniformity in reporting results.
+In general, results \geq 0.001 and <0.01 should be rounded to one significant figure; results \geq 0.01 and <10 mg/kg should be rounded to two significant figures; results \geq 10 mg/kg may be rounded to three significant figures or to a whole number.
+Reporting limits should be rounded to 1 significant figure at <10 mg/kg and two significant figures at \geq 10 mg/kg.
 These requirements do not necessarily reflect the uncertainty associated with the data.
 Additional significant figures may be recorded for the purpose of statistical analysis.
 In some cases the rounding may be specified by, or agreed with the customer/stakeholder of the monitoring.
-In any case, the rounding of results should never lead to a different decision as regards the exceedance or of a limit of legal relevance (e.g. MRL).
+In any case, the rounding of results should never lead to a different decision being taken with regard to a legal limit such as the MRL.
 Thus, rounding to significant figures shall be done after the final calculation of the result.